kmrollins/MSDS6306-CaseStudy1/Codebook.md

 4. Compute the median alcohol content and international bitterness unit for each state.
 Plot a bar chart to compare.

-5. Which state has the maximum alcoholic (ABV) beer?
-Which state has the most bitter (IBU) beer?

 6. Summary statistics for the ABV variable.